leorickli/bike-company-hadoop/README.md

 hdfs dfs -put . bike_company # transfer all the csv files in your current local folder into the folder we just created
 ```

 Go back to Beeline.
-We have to create a SQL script to create the schema for each table and another SQL script to insert all the tables in HDFS to Hive.
+We have to create an SQL script to create the schema for each table and another SQL script to insert all the tables in HDFS to Hive.
 You can find these SQL DDL statements in [this folder](https://github.com/leorickli/bike-factory-hadoop/tree/main/DDL_queries).
 After running all the SQL scripts, we can see the tables inside Hive by using "SHOW TABLES":

 <img width="200" alt="Screenshot 2023-09-02 at 17 36 59" src="https://github.com/leorickli/bike-factory-hadoop/assets/106999054/dd47cc39-2683-42f4-a2b4-0cbc558ddcea">